biblibre/NumaHOP-code/docs/CONTRIBUTING.md

 In the commit message where the fix is situated please include a test plan for the fix.
 This makes the review process a lot quicker and easier for the reviewer.

+## Are you releasing a new Version ?

+TODO

 # Coding guidelines